openproof-net/rpo-spec-v0.1/README.md

 institutions can trust the structure of evidence.

-OpenProof does not determine truth or falsity.
+OpenProof does not decide truth or falsity.
 It guarantees that nothing can be altered without detection.

-1. 🎯 Why OpenProof Exists — The Crisis We Are Fixing
+1. Why OpenProof Exists — The Crisis We Are Fixing

 Digital evidence is collapsing.

 Today, “evidence” often means:

-screenshots that no system can authenticate,
+screenshots no system can authenticate,

 PDFs whose origin no one can verify,